lendroidproject/protocol.1.0/README.md

   `(vyper-venv) $ truper`

-* Open a third terminal (Terminal 3) and run the tests
+* Open a third terminal (Terminal 3) and run the tests using Truffle test suite

   `truffle test`

+* To run tests using the Python test suite

+    `pip install -r requirements.txt`

+    `pytest`

 _Note_: When the development / testing session ends, deactivate the virtualenv on Terminal 2: `(vyper-venv) $ deactivate`